 Disease and pest management program is essential, especially during the springtime because of rain and hot, humid summers.

 Table & Wine Grapes

 Table grapes are eaten raw and off the vine, and wine grapes are grown specifically for wine production.
-Table grapes are generally green grapes, such as Perlettes; red grapes, such as Swensen reds or Cardinals; and blue-black grapes, which include the Thomcords, Ribiers and Muscat Hamburgs.
+Table grapes are generally green grapes, such as Perlettes; red grapes, such as Swensen reds or Cardinals; and blue-black grapes, which include the Thomcords, Ribiers, and Muscat Hamburg.
 Table grapes typically have lower sugar contents and are flavorful, whereas wine grapes tend to be tart and less sweet.
-White and red French-American hybrid grapes are recommended for wine making, with Catawba being one of the most popular because it ripens later and is hardy.
+White and red French-American hybrid grapes are recommended for winemaking, with Catawba being one of the most popular because it ripens later and is hardy.